15101538237ren/tcga/README.md

 (2) : HUGO genename, ref: https://www.genenames.org/

-2.file discription of global_files/gene_label.txt
+2.file discription of global_files/gene_label.dat

-The meaning of the columns in gene_label.txt is as following:
+The meaning of the columns in gene_label.dat is as following:

 (1) : gene_index, the same as gene_idx.txt